lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/processor.md

 Typically used in devices such as phones, tablets, newer M1 MacBooks.

-Can achieve better performance for certain workloads, more power efficient.
+Can achieve better performance for certain workloads, more power efficient for certain types of workloads.

 Could have compatibility issues.